-B. The Relationship between Land Prices and Bank Lending 1.
-Nationwide trends
+B. The Relationship between Land Prices and Bank Lending

+1. Nationwide trends

-In the interwar period, volumes in lending (the sum of "loans" and "bills discounted") and prices of agricultural land show similar developments.
+In the interwar period, volumes in lending (the sum of "loans" and "bills discounted")13 and prices of agricultural land show similar developments.
 Figure 3 shows year-on-year percentage changes in lending by ordinary and savings banks and year-on-year percentage changes in agricultural land prices from 1913 to 1936.
-When land prices declined from 1913 to 1915, increases in volumes of bank lending lessened.
+When land prices declined from 1914 to 1915, increases in volumes of bank lending lessened.
 In 1916, the land prices and the volumes of lending picked up and showed subsequent increases from 1917 to 1919.
-Due to the repercussive depression, in the first half of the 1920s the land prices turned down and the volumes of lending showed a sharp decline in the growth rate.
-Both generally decreased from the latter half of the 1920s to the beginning of the 1930s.
-Presumably, lending volumes were affected by land prices through the use of real estate either as explicit collateral for lending, or as implicit collateral of guarantees and credit loans.
+Due to the Repercussive Depression, in the first half of the 1920s the land prices turned down and the volumes of lending showed a sharp decline in the growth rate.
+Both generally decreased from the latter half of the 1920s to the beginning of the 1930s.^{14,15} Presumably lending volumes were affected by land prices through the use of real estate either as explicit collateral for lending, or as implicit collateral of guarantees

-14. There is no statistical discontinuity (referred to in Footnote 12) in this subsection unless otherwise indicated as "lending" includes "bills discounted."
+13 There is no statistical discontinuity (referred to Footnote 10) in this subsection unless otherwise indicated as "lending" includes "bills discounted."